sikshana/Motorola.CodingExercise/README.md

 Calls API from "Motorola.CodingExercise.Service", get the Mars Rover Photos and displays them in tabular format with columns - Earth date, Photo Id and actual image on page load.

-Note: Make sure "Motorola.CodingExercise.Service" and "Motorola.CodingExercise.UI" are set as StartUp Projects.
+Note**: Make sure "Motorola.CodingExercise.Service" and "Motorola.CodingExercise.UI" are set as StartUp Projects.
 To consume API from Angular application, the service has to be up and running.